yazz/VisualJS/README.md

 # Yazz Pilot
 ## Browser based IDE to build internal web apps
-Yazz Pilot is a browser based tool for building internal web apps, using JavaScript for glue code.
+Yazz Pilot is a browser based IDE for building internal web apps, using JavaScript for glue code.
 It can connect to Rest APIs, Postgres and other enterprise stuff.
 There is a demo here (Only works on desktops Chrome right now):

 https://yazz.com/app/homepage.html
 <br/><br/><br/>